slow-session/wellington.session.nz/index.md

 Slow Session Tunes
 ---------

-Here are some of the tunes we'll be playing at a relaxed speed during the first hour.
+Here are some of the tunes we'll be playing at a relaxed speed during the first hour to really learn them.
+Feel free to suggest tunes for this list.
+We'll be updating the list on a regular basis.
 <table style="width:100%" id="newtunes" class="tablesorter">
 <thead>
     <tr>